Skip to content

 In this example, due to how the @dataclass decorator works, combining the two leads to code that's more difficult to read, since it's not immediately obvious what are dependencies and what are class fields.

 When Wireup encounters a dependency it doesn't recognize, it normally raises an error.
-However, if that parameter has a default value, Wireup will skip it and let Python use the default instead.
+However, if that parameter has an explicit default value, Wireup will skip it and let Python use the default instead.

 from pydantic_settings import BaseSettings